Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 The system proceeds in phases.
 Phase 1 maintains foundation authority while publishing complete audit trails.
 Phase 2 enables validators to independently rerun scoring in shadow mode and measure convergence.
 Phase 3 transfers authoritative list content to validator-converged output and decentralizes publication infrastructure.

 This paper makes a narrow claim: validator-list publication can be made materially more auditable and more contestable than today’s opaque publisher process.
 It does not claim that model-assisted scoring has already been shown superior to simpler deterministic heuristics, nor that the current benchmark package is enough to justify production deployment.
-Adjacent account-exclusion and privacy work exists in the broader postfiatd codebase, but it is not part of the core claim of this paper and is isolated in Appendix B.
+Adjacent account-exclusion and Orchard/Halo2 privacy work exists in the broader postfiatd codebase, but it is covered in a separate research note and is outside this paper’s proof surface.

 1. Scope and Background